Autodesk-Forge/forge-countdeletewalls-revit/README.md

 ### Known Issues

 - Sometimes you may fail to delete some Revit element depends on the Revit project file, will check that later.
-- Upload file to bucket is still under migration.

 ### Tips & Tricks